cerebral-legacy/cerebral-computed-fuse/README.md

 # cerebral-computed-fuse

-A cerebral computed function that adds fuzzy search to data in store.
+A cerebral computed function that adds fuzzy search to data in the store.

 ## Install